BADARRASHEED/infinibench/README.md

 ## Notes

-This project intentionally keeps the workflow simple for students.
+This project intentionally keeps the workflow simple.
 It uses the pre-generated HuggingFace dataset instead of generating new 3D scenes.

 You only download packages when you run `pip install -r requirements.txt`, and you only stream dataset samples when you run `scripts/01_load_samples.py`.